-In the spirits of synergy-building, Amal-Tikva and B8 of Hope are piloting an unprecedented umbrella crowdfunding.
-A dozen NGOs and movements (mainly from B8 of Hope’s pool of grantees).
+In the spirit of synergy-building, Amal-Tikva and B8 of Hope are piloting an unprecedented umbrella crowdfunding.
+A dozen NGOs and movements (most of which are from B8 of Hope’s pool of grantees).
 These participating institutions are lighthouses of progress.
 They understand how to create measurable, scalable impact between divided cultures.
 And they will not stop until everyone has equal rights, dignity, and security.

 Never have organizations united to bring about a more just future quite like this.
 Never have they shared knowledge, strategy, and resources.
 Never have they shown the world a united front that will persevere… no matter the obstacle.

 These NGOs recognize that they are greater together than the sum of their parts.
 We wish them a great and successful crowdfunding.
-Our role as capacity-builders for our beneficiaries is also about helping them finding ways of funding their activities and scaling them up!
+Our role as capacity-builders for our beneficiaries is also about helping them find ways of fund their activities and scale them up!

-We are very proud to share with you this very recent article about Amal-Tikva and B8 of Hope joint synergy building effort around the umbrella crowdfunding initiative.
+We are enormously proud to share with you this very recent article about Amal-Tikva and B8 of Hope joint synergy building effort around the umbrella crowdfunding initiative.

 Without doubt, one can say that the highlight of the fall was our Mid East Storytellers exhibition at the Art Center of Geneva’s International School.

 Telling one’s story is a powerful tool in conflict zones.
-It teaches about the other’s narratives; and doing so creatively is all the way more touching and influential.
+It teaches about the other’s narratives; doing so creatively is more touching and influential.
 Through photography we discover the “other” ’s face and through words we hear the “other” ‘s story.
 This exchange of narrative allows for ignorance about the other to at last vanish – a much needed step towards peace!

-Several teachers took their high-school students to and explored the stories.
+Several teachers brought their high-school students to explore the stories.